G01d3nW01f/PhishGrabber/README.md

 # Phishing URL Collector and Analyzer

-This is a Go application that collects phishing URLs from various sources and analyzes them, providing output in either TXT or JSON format.
+This is a Go application that collects phishing URLs from sources and analyzes them, providing output in either TXT or JSON format.
 The tool fetches known phishing URLs, filters them based on a specified time range, and performs basic analysis including HTTP status checks and IP resolution.

 ## Features